sparkyb/pype/readme.txt

 To everyone who I have already thanked: thank you for making PyPE an almost trivial task.
 It would have been impossible to go so far so fast by hand in any other language using any other GUI toolkit or bindings.

-And my wife - because without her, I would likely be a pathetic shell of a man...or at least single, bored, and uncouth.
-Well, I'm probably still uncouth, but there's only so much a good woman can fix.